rockwer/wizzparser/README.md

 # wizzparser
-# parser for wizzair.com
+// parser for wizzair.com
-# version 0.0.1 pre alpha
+// version 0.0.1 pre alpha
-! work only on Windows :D
+// !work only on Windows :D